POSTS TAGGED: t-mobile htc hd2

 Posted May 26, 2011 at 09:00 pm by egzthunder1

 The now aging HTC HD2 is still considered by many to be one of the best devices to come out from HTC.
 Its incomparable versatility (thanks to the efforts of countless people) allows a user to switch between most widely used OS systems including its native Windows Mobile, Android, Windows Phone 7, Ubuntu, MeeGo, and more.
 On top of that, in order to run Android you have several different methods of accomplishing this task, and one of them is by running from NAND, which basically completely wipes out Windows Mobile from your system.
 XDA member boonbing has put together a series of scripts based on the work of many people including XDA member DarkStone1337 and his work on RAM roms.
 In essence, Port-A-Droid will . . .
 READ ON »

-Posted January 21, 2011 By: ElCondor
+Posted January 21, 2011 at 06:00 pm by ElCondor